| |

 Instructions

-- Drain the broccoli and put in a buttered shallow baking dish.
+• Drain the florets thoroughly and pat them dry with paper towels.
+Transfer the well-drained florets to the baking dish.
 Add the shredded cheese and toss to blend.

 Nutrition